Julius Leber: Arrest and execution

 Leber was betrayed by an informer among an underground communist group led by Anton Saefkow, with whom he had sought contact.
 He was arrested by the Gestapo on 5 July 1944, fifteen days before Stauffenberg's attempt on Hitler's life in the Wolf's Lair in East Prussia.
 On 20 October, Leber was accused in a trial before the Volksgerichtshof alongside Adolf Reichwein, Hermann Maass and Gustav Dahrendorf.
 Leber was sentenced to death, and executed on 5 January 1945 at Plötzensee Prison in Berlin.

 Recognition

 A bridge in Berlin-Schöneberg is named after Julius Leber and bears a commemorative plaque.
 The inscription reads "Julius Leber, member of the German Reichstag until 1933, sacrificed his life for FREEDOM and JUSTICE."
 The nearby S-Bahn station is named "Julius-Leber-Brücke".

 A public square in the Neudorf suburb of Strasbourg, France is named for Leber.

-An Bundeswehr (army) barracks in Berlin is named after Julius Leber.
+A Bundeswehr (army) barracks in Berlin is named after Julius Leber.
 The army coordination centre during the COVID-19 pandemic was based in these barracks.

 On 5 November 1991, the German Post Office issued a postage stamp commemorating the 100th anniversary of Leber's birth.
 The stamp shows an image of Leber in profile with his birth and death dates.